Your appeal hearing

 Independent clerk

-The clerk’s role is to provide an independent and impartial service.
-They will provide an independent source of advice (or seek appropriate advice) on procedure and on admissions law; keep an accurate record of proceedings by taking detailed notes; and provide the parties with written notification of the panel’s decision.
+The clerk’s role is to provide an independent service.
+The Clerk knows the School Appeals Code, the School Admissions Code, other relevant laws about school admissions.
+The Clerk will provide independent advice on the legal process, keep an accurate record of the hearing by taking detailed notes and provide the parties (parent/carer and school/local authority) with the panel’s decision in writing.

 The Independent Panel

-The panel will consist of three people, one from each group below and the third can be from either group.
+There are three people on the panel, one from each group below.
+The third member can be from either group.

-- Lay people being someone without personal experience in the management of any school or provision of education in any school, (except as a school governor or in another voluntary capacity);
+• Group 1 - A Lay person.
+This means someone without personal experience in the management or knowledge of any school or provision of education in any school (except as a school governor or in another voluntary role);

-- People who have experience in education, who are acquainted with educational conditions in the local authority area.
+• Group 2 - People who have experience in education, and know about educational matters in the local authority area.

 Members of the panel will have no link to your child’s current school or the school you are appealing for or any other school that forms part of your case.